CKBDAO/ckb-dao-v2/docs/qa-and-discussion.md

  **A:** Use email notifications and social media for alerts.
 Wallets can embed a web view for proposal submission and voting, but core notifications rely on existing systems.

  **Q: Should the platform be fully decentralized and serverless?**
- **A:** Fully serverless is unlikely in current timelines.
-Centralized services are acceptable if results are provably verifiable.
+ **A:** Fully on-chain decentralized solutions are unlikely in current timelines and introduce a lot of usability challenges.
+Hybrid Web5 services provide a more realistic solution as long as results remain provably verifiable.

  **Q: Is mobile compatibility important?**
  **A:** Yes, mobile support is crucial for wider adoption.